St John Harmsworth

 William Albert St John Harmsworth (May 19, 1876 – May 4, 1933) was an English businessman who bought and established the fledgling Perrier brand of sparkling mineral water in France, designed its distinctive bulbous green bottle, and made it a huge success in the British Empire.

 Early life

-Harmsworth was born in May 1876 in St John's Wood, London, the seventh son of Alfred Harmsworth (1837–1889), a barrister, and his wife, Geraldine Mary Maffett.
+Harmsworth was born in May 1876 in St John's Wood, London, the seventh son of Alfred Harmsworth (1837–1889), a barrister, and his wife, Geraldine Maffett.
 His elder brothers were Alfred Harmsworth, 1st Viscount Northcliffe, Harold Harmsworth, 1st Viscount Rothermere, Cecil Harmsworth, 1st Baron Harmsworth, Sir Leicester Harmsworth, 1st Baronet, and Sir Hildebrand Harmsworth, 1st Baronet.

 He graduated from Christ Church, Oxford, with a BA and was a director of the Amalgamated Press (founded by his brother, Alfred).
 He was a member of the Sylvan Debating Club, which was founded by his father.

 Career

 At the age of 27, when travelling in the south of France, Harmsworth met Dr Louis Perrier, a local doctor, who had bought a spring in 1898 in nearby Vergèze, and was operating a commercial spa and bottling the water for sale.
 Perrier was in dire need of investment, and showed Harmsworth the spring, which he then bought into, becoming the sole owner within two years, selling his share in the Daily Mail to raise the funds.
 He closed the spa and focused on bottling the water, renaming the spring Source Perrier.

 In 1906, he was injured in a motor accident on the Great North Road, near Hatfield in Hertfordshire, when his chauffeur missed the road in the darkness whilst travelling at high speed; Harmsworth was paralysed from the waist down for the rest of his life.
 He based the shape of the distinctive bulbous green Perrier bottle, which he designed, on the Indian clubs that he used for exercise following his accident.

 The Perrier sparkling mineral water was a great success across the British Empire, and in 1905, Harmsworth received a Royal Warrant.
 At that time, the water was "better known in London, Delhi and Singapore than in Paris".